 After Jeremy’s terms in the Scottish Parliament he developed and lead proposals for further reform to progress more home rule for Scotland: Devo Plus.
 Establishing a trusted reputation as a constitutional and political reformer he led a Cross Party group with MSPs from Labour, the Scottish Liberal Democrats and Scottish Conservatives to progress reforms to strengthen the Scottish Parliament within the UK.
 Most of his proposals have now been enacted in the Scotland Act 2016.
 During his first year in the Lords he established and Co-Chairs the All Party Parliamentary Party on UK Reform, Decentralisation and Devolution.

 Jeremy formally served on the advisory board of the independent think tank Reform Scotland.
-He currently serves as patron and trustee of a wide number of national and Scottish Borders charities and bodies, including being a trustee of Abbotsford, the historical home of Sir Walter Scott.
+He currently serves as patron and trustee of a wide number of national and Scottish Borders charities and bodies, including served as a trustee of Abbotsford, the historical home of Sir Walter Scott.
 Immediately prior to taking his seat in the House of Lords he was Director of Campaigns at the independent Scottish environmental charity Keep Scotland Beautiful.

 His previous experience includes various strategic communications roles in the private sector as well as being assistant and head of office for Lord Steel from 1993-1998.